-The problem of evaluating the qubit cost for a given circuit and fault-tolerant scheme is thus reduced to finding the entries of these $\mathbf{M}$ matrices.
-They depend on the intricate circuit details of the fault-tolerant scheme.
-Sec.~\ref{sec:FTQC} explains how to use such details to make such an evaluation for a generic concatenated fault-tolerant scheme.
-It shows that we need to account for two complications.
+The problem of evaluating the physical qubit cost is thereby solved for any given $\mathbf{M}$ matrix.
+Leaving only the issue of finding the entries of these $\mathbf{M}$ matrices for any given fault-tolerant computing scheme.
+These entries depend on the intricate circuit details of the fault-tolerant scheme, which Sec.~\ref{sec:FTQC} explains how to calculate for a generic concatenated fault-tolerant scheme.
+The analysis there highlights two complications that require careful treatment.
 The first is that many fault-tolerant schemes rely on probabilistic verification steps to assure fault-tolerant preparation of quantum states \footnote{The verification is probabilistic because it is a probabilistic process with a finite chance of failing verification.}.
-In the event of a verification failure, the state has to be re-prepared.
-To avoid holding up the computation, as any extra waiting time adds errors, we need to simultaneously prepare sufficiently many copies of the state, in the hope that we have at least the necessary number of copies passing the verification as needed by the computation.
-We refer to this increase in the qubit cost from the verification steps as the {\it failure multiplicity} (see Sec.~\ref{sec:failure-multiplicity}).
-Properly accounting for the failure multiplicities prevents an underestimate of the qubit cost.
+If verification fails, the state has to be re-prepared.
+To not hold up the computation, since any extra waiting time adds errors, one has to simultaneously prepare sufficiently many copies of the state, in the hopes that the necessary number of copies needed by the computation will pass the verification.
+We refer to this increase in the qubit cost from the verification steps as the {\it failure multiplicity}; see Sec.~\ref{sec:failure-multiplicity} for how to estimate this properly.

-We need to handle a second complication, namely, that the same qubits can be re-used as they become available.
-Ancillary qubits participate in the computation for a certain number of time-steps, from their state preparation, interaction with the data qubits, to their measurement.
-Once they are measured, they are free to be reused as ancillary qubits for the next operation.
-This must be treated carefully to avoid over-simplified assumptions that lead to very poor resource estimates.
-For example, assuming ancillary qubits are always available for re-use gives a significant underestimate of qubit resource costs, while assuming ancillary qubits are never re-used gives a gross overestimate.
-Instead, we estimate the number of time steps an ancillary qubit is in use, and that tells us how often that qubit can be reused.
-We refer to this as the {\it time multiplicity} in our discussion (see Sec.~\ref{sec:time-multiplicity}).
+The second complication is that qubits can be re-used as they become available.
+Ancillary qubits participate in the computation for a certain number of timesteps, from their state preparation, interaction with the data qubits, to their measurement.
+Once they are measured, they are free to be reused as ancillary qubits in the next operation.
+Not accounting for this reuse possibility would give a gross overestimation of the true physical qubit cost.
+In contrast, treating ancillary qubits as always available (as in some past resource estimates which neglected the fact that ancillary qubits can remain occupied for several timesteps and therefore cannot be immediately reassigned to subsequent operations) would give an underestimation of the true physical qubit cost.
+We refer to the effect of this aspect on the qubit cost as the {\it time multiplicity}.
+Section \ref{sec:time-multiplicity} explains how to estimate the time multiplicity by looking at the number of timesteps an ancillary qubit is in use, which in turn tells us how often it can be reused.